arithefirst/newt/README.md

 > - Save the file

 To deploy Newt to a website, we're going to use Vercel for the sake of price and simplicity.

+[![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Farithefirst%2Fnewt)

 When you set your repository name in the creation dialog, please make sure you remember it, as you will need it later.

-[![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Farithefirst%2Fnewt)
+Make sure to keep track of the project URL as well.

 ## Getting a Local Copy